luau-lang/rfcs/docs/support-for-generic-function-types-in-user-defined-type-functions.md

 We can assign a different `tag` to a generic pack instead of the `ispack` property.

 It is also possible to split a single list containing both generic types and packs into two.
-This was done in an initial prototype implementation as was inconvenient to specify.
+This was done in an initial prototype implementation and was inconvenient to specify.
-One benefit was that you didn't have to split them manually when reading them.
+One benefit was that list didn't have to be split manually when reading types or packs individually.

 ## Drawbacks

-Generics do bring additional complexity to user-defined type functions, especially with the way we can now hold a generic type pack as a separate item (while `type T = U...` impossible to define in the syntax of the language).
+Generics do bring additional complexity to type functions, especially with the way we can now hold a generic type pack as a separate item (while `type T = U...` impossible to define in the syntax of the language).

-The way they bring in lexical scoping consideration is also new for user-defined type functions.
+The way they bring in lexical scoping consideration is also new for type function runtime.